 • Document fees – you are likely will have to submit various supporting documents as evidence in your application package.
 The costs for these may vary depending on the retrieval fees of your local government agencies.

 • Translation fees – if your supporting evidence is not in English, you will have to translate them into English.
 Each document must be translated and certified by a professional translator.
-You could incur considerable translation costs if you have numerous documents that need a translation.
+You could incur considerable translation costs if you have numerous documents that need translation.

 • Photo fees – you will have to submit passport-sized photos during your application to verify your identity.
 The prices for passport-sized photos aren’t usually too high.
 Also, you are allowed to take your own photos as long as they are acceptable.